dfurber/ar_doc_store/README.md

 ```

 The data is put into a JSON column, so we want to make sure we serialize it correctly.
-The `conversion` method is a symbol or a string and is sent to the data when it is written and read.
+The `conversion` method is a symbol or a string.
+It is called by the `dump` and `load` (in `BaseAttribute`) methods and is sent to the data when it is written and read.
 This makes sure that the data doesn't go in a integer and come back as a string.
 The `predicate` method tells Postgres (via the ransacker) how to cast the JSON for searching.

 Not all attribute types are that simple.
 Sometimes we have to put all the juice in the `build` method, and take care to define the getter and setter ourselves.
 In this example, we want to replace the boolean attribute with a similar boolean that can do Yes, No, and N/A, where N/A isn't simply nil but something the user has to choose.
 Here goes: